 Do: Treat your practice as sacred.
 Create a beautiful space that invites you in.
 Set it up in a way that makes you yearn for the time you spend in meditation.
 See it as a gift from yourself, to yourself so you'll say "Thanks, me!"
 In time, the good energy you bring to this place will come to evoke feelings of relaxation, happiness, stillness, and clarity, every time you go to it.

 4. Don't feel Isolated or alone.
 Because you're not.

-5. Don't try to stifle your emotions that are going on for you in that moment.
+5. Don't try to stifle your emotions that are going on for you at that moment.